ndg63276/alexa-youtube/README.md

 16. Move the slider at the top left so that it says "Test is enabled for this skill".

 That's it!

+## Deploying yourself (optional, advanced)
+This skill currently runs on my Lambda instance, hopefully it won't get too popular.
+If you want to, and know how, you can deploy it on your own Lambda, you just need the lambda_function.zip file, and a YouTube developer key.
+Upload the zip file to Lambda, add the environment variable DEVELOPER_KEY, and change the endpoint of your skill.
+If you do so, and don't mind some other people using your lambda instance, let me know and I'll put your ARN here.